Zanderlabs/IXR-Suite/README.md

 ## How-to guide

+If you just want to run the IXR Suite and not develop anything, you can download the latest version on the [release page](https://github.com/Zanderlabs/IXR-Suite/releases).

-See [this slidedeck](https://docs.google.com/presentation/d/1aDD0TuLVqdQ3OrO-flbkxTzb2gyvidsCp46c-4gSyvE) for a simple guide on how to install and run the software on windows with VS Code.
+See [this slidedeck](https://docs.google.com/presentation/d/1aDD0TuLVqdQ3OrO-flbkxTzb2gyvidsCp46c-4gSyvE) for a simple guide on how to install and run the software on Windows with VS Code if you want to contribute to development.

 ## Dependencies